-Candy corn cookies for Halloween or just for fun!
-These bite-sized Halloween cookies resemble candy corn and have a hint of orange flavor.
+Candy corn sugar cookies are perfect for Halloween or just for fun!
+These bite-sized Halloween cookies have a hint of orange flavor.

 When you see this badge, you know it will be good!
 These are the recipes that have passed our test.